Alec-lgtm/Euro-African-Bird-Migration-Patterns-Shiny-App/README.md

 Feel free to reach out to the authors for more information or inquiries about the project.

 Note: Ensure that you have the required datasets and permissions before using this application.

----

-Questions to ask Alicia:
-- Installation Instructions - do I need to make it more clear for people who don't have R?

-For me
-- Add comments to explain the R code.
-And maybe figure out how to put gifs in the readme?